nivedithakummetha63/hivel-assignment/README.md

 # Polynomial Evaluator

-This program reads polynomial coefficients from a JSON file and prints the evaluated results for x = 0 to 4.
+This program reads polynomial coefficients from a JSON file and prints the evaluated results

 ## Files
 - `polynomial.java`